 [ Back to Top ]

 The Commodore Card is the official identification card for the University.
 All students, whether full- or part-time, are required to have a valid identification card for any semester in which they are registered.
 The card is the property of the University, and if a student withdraws, it must be relinquished to the office of the dean of the school in which the student is enrolled.
 The Commodore Card is not transferable, and altering cards is prohibited.
-Damaged cards should be replaced (for a fee) at the Commodore Card Office.
-If misused, cards may be invalidated for specific activities such as varsity athletic events or Recreation Center access.
+Damaged cards should be replaced (for a fee) at the Vanderbilt Card Services.
+If misused, cards may be invalidated for specific activities such as varsity athletic events or Vanderbilt Recreation and Wellness Center access.

-In addition to using the Commodore Card for identification, students may use their cards to access Commodore Cash debit spending funds, to make use of their VU Meal Plan, to gain admission to campus buildings such as residences, academic buildings, libraries, athletic events and the Student Recreation Center, and to gain admission or record attendance at events across the campus.
+In addition to using the Commodore Card for identification, students may use their cards to access Commodore Cash debit spending funds, to make use of their VU Meal Plan, to gain admission to campus buildings such as residences, academic buildings, libraries, athletic events and the Vanderbilt Recreation and Wellness Center, and to gain admission or record attendance at events across the campus.

-Many on-campus and off-campus locations accept the Commodore Card as a method of payment, including dining locations, the Vanderbilt bookstore, Varsity Markets, vending, laundry, taxi service, certain VUprint stations and copy machines, Sarratt Ticket Office, the campus post office, Athletics concessions, Outdoor Recreation Center and restaurants participating in the Taste of Nashville program.
+Many on-campus and off-campus locations accept the Commodore Card as a method of payment, including dining locations, the Vanderbilt bookstore, Varsity Markets, vending, laundry, ridesharing, VUprint stations and copy machines, Sarratt Ticket Office, the campus post office, athletics concessions, Outdoor Recreation Center and restaurants participating in the Taste of Nashville program.
 For information on funding your Commodore Cash debit spending account, visit the Commodore Card website.

-To ensure that Commodore Cash debit spending funds and access privileges can be protected, students must report lost cards as soon as possible either to the Commodore Card Office during business hours or online.
-Lost cards may also be reported to the Vanderbilt University Police Department at 615-32(2-2745).
+To ensure that Commodore Cash debit spending funds and access privileges can be protected, students must report lost cards as soon as possible either to Vanderbilt Card Services during business hours or online.
+Lost cards may also be reported to the Vanderbilt University Police Department at 615-322-2745.

 The Commodore Card is nontransferable and restricted to use by the person whose name and picture are on the card.
 Cardholders may not lend their cards to anyone or ask anyone to purchase items for them with their cards.
 Violation of this policy may result in confiscation of the card and in corrective action through the University’s accountability process.
 Commodore Card account information will be released only to the cardholder or to the guarantor of the student account, who has been identified as such by the student on documents filed with the Office of Student Accounts.